zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Gloria: I didn’t know that.
 I was aware of the wage  disparities within the company and the gender pay gap within each department, but this is news to me.

 Sam: Haven’t you noticed that people who take exten ded leave to have children or try for some type of work-life balance are passe d over for plum assignments, raises, and promotions?
-There are definite limits t o advancement.
+There are definite limits to advancement.

 Gloria: I thought it was just favoritism on the par t of the bosses.
 Their friends got promoted and other people didn’t.